coderasha/Rust-Programming-Practice/README.md

    **Closures**

-   its a type of function and it has less syntax.
+   its like function and it has less syntax.